 Take a short scenic walk from Helmsley Castle to the impressive ruins of one of England’s most powerful Cistercian monasteries, Rievaulx Abbey.
 Learn about its fascinating past and past residents at the new visitor experience centre.

 If you fancy spending a few more hours in Helmsley, only a short drive away from Helmsley town centre is Hutton le Hole, one of the National Parks most picturesque villages.
-Park at the Crown pub and head off on a 4 mile walking adventure through quiet fields, country lanes and moorland tracks to the pretty village of Lastingham, whose ancient church, St Mary's, features an atmospheric Norman crypt.
+Park at The Crown Pub and head off on a 4-mile walking adventure through quiet fields and country lanes.
+The moorland tracks take you to the pretty village of Lastingham, whose ancient church, St Mary’s, features an atmospheric Norman crypt.

 When you get back, explore the Ryedale Folk Museum or there is always something to see at the Craft Workshops.
 Or simply retire with a local ale in front of the roaring fire at the pub.